The vision of the Scottish Forum on Natural Capital is of:

 Impact through Catalysing Action

-Scotland’s natural capital risks and trends are routinely monitored, using robust data, as an integral part of the Scottish Government’s National Performance Framework.
+1.3 Scotland’s natural capital risks and trends are routinely monitored by a composite of indicators, including the Natural Capital Asset Index, as an integral part of the Scottish Government’s National Performance Framework.

-The Scottish Forum, through its Project Groups, will work towards five Strategic Outcomes:
+The Scottish Forum will work towards five Strategic Outcomes:

 Natural Capital & Scotland's Peatlands